Overview

 Care instructions

 Maintaining compression stockings requires special attention.
-We recommend washing them by hand using lukewarm water and a special mild soap after each use.
+We recommend washing them by hand after each use using lukewarm water and a compression socks detergent or mild natural soap.

 See our blog to know how to wash your compression socks correctly.
 Also, you can watch the tutorial prepared by Doctor Brace: